 - Same food for at least 5–7 days

 Fresh water should be available, but you can remove water about 1 hour before bedtime to reduce night accidents.
+For a complete age-by-age breakdown, read our puppy feeding schedule by age guide.

 Nap & Play Balance